 Manggroholo and Sira are neighboring villages in a remote and undeveloped area of West Papua.
-The combined population of the two villages is about 450 people, made up of indigenous Knasaimos people who are the traditional owners of a large section of primary forest intersected by a network of rivers and streams.
+The combined population of the two villages is about 450 people.
+Most community members are indigenous Knasaimos people, who are the traditional owners of a large section of primary forest crisscrossed by rivers and streams.
 They are mainly subsistence forest hunter-gatherers and small-scale farmers.
-Together with Greenpeace and a local NGO, Bentara Papua, these villagers mapped out all 81,000 hectares (200,155 acres) of their traditional forests, which have been recognized and approved by the regional government.
+With Greenpeace and a local NGO, Bentara Papua, the villagers mapped out all 81,000 hectares (200,155 acres) of their traditional forests.
+The regional government has recognized and approved the mapping.

-Palm oil companies are putting pressure to make inroads into their forest, but the villagers have resisted so far, as they are heavily dependent on their forest as part of their culture, religious and ancestral rites, source of sustenance and medicine, and for their income (harvesting non-timber products such tree sap resin, rattan, and bamboo).
-In addition, the villages decided to set aside 4,100 hectares (10,131 acres) of this forest in 2005 as a no-take zone as a further measure to preserve their traditional lands.
-The villages are in critical need of reliable fresh water.
-Currently, women draw their water from nearby streams and rivers, but these sources are scarce at certain times of year, and clean water can be extremely hard to come by.
+Palm oil companies are putting pressure to make inroads into their forest, but the villagers have resisted so far.
+Their forest is crucial to their religious and ancestral rites and is a source of sustenance and medicine.
+Community members also harvest and sell non-timber products such tree sap resin, rattan, and bamboo.
+To preserve their lands, the villages set aside 4,100 hectares (10,131 acres) of forest in 2005 as a no-take zone.